 I have been away and I'm catching up in the studio, but thought I would pop in to post a couple of things...

-First, I wanted to mention a book that I was fortunate enough to work on this past year: Good Habits, Bad Habits - which was recently released.
+First, I wanted to mention a book that I enjoyed working on this past year: Good Habits, Bad Habits - which was recently released.
 The author, Wendy Wood is Provost Professor of Psychology at The University of Southern California.

 From the publisher: "She has written for The Washington Post and the Los Angeles Times, and her work has been featured in The New York Times, the Chicago Tribune, Time magazine, and USA Today, and on NPR."

-Wendy initially hired me to create an illustration to humorously explain and depict a concept.
+Wendy initially hired me to create a concept to humorously explain and depict a sample theme.
 After doing one piece for her and being fortunate enough to make her laugh, I signed a contract to do the rest.

 Next I chatted with Wendy over the phone about some of the themes in her book.
 I wrote some humorous concepts, which were later turned into cartoons and chapter-leading illustrations for the book.
 An example below...